 Mean score of companies in the Paper Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The Japan Paper Association currently does not have available data on carbon emissions, as no specific emissions figures have been provided.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
-This lack of data suggests that the association may still be in the process of establishing concrete climate commitments or may not have publicly shared their emissions strategy.
-In the context of the paper industry, it is essential for organisations to develop and communicate clear climate action plans to address their environmental impact and contribute to global sustainability efforts.
+This lack of data suggests that the association may still be in the early stages of formalising its climate commitments or reporting on emissions.
+In the context of the paper industry, it is crucial for organisations to establish clear targets and strategies to mitigate their environmental impact, particularly in relation to Scope 1, 2, and 3 emissions.
+As the industry faces increasing pressure to address climate change, the Japan Paper Association's future commitments will be essential in aligning with global sustainability goals.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Japan Paper Association is not committed to any reduction initiatives we track.
+Japan Paper Association is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.